 - 1 buffet area

 Drinks and food are being prepared and served as soon as you board, of course, so a stop at the buffet or burger bar is almost expected.
-After the mandatory safety briefing, you are free to roam for the night at the ship makes its way to Freeport, Grand Bahama.
-Go by the casino and try your luck or swing by the theater for a performance that includes dancers, magic tricks, acrobatics, comedy and is FREE!
+After the mandatory safety briefing, you are free to roam for the night at the ship makes its way to Freeport.
+Go by the casino and try your luck or swing by the theatre for a performance that includes dancers, magic tricks, acrobatics, comedy and is FREE!
 Other options include activities at the front pool area and band performances.
-This time is the best to go to the customer service area to sign up and pay for any excursions that you would like to do on the island.
+This time is the best time to go to the customer service area to sign up and pay for any excursions that you would like to do on the island.
 The earlier you book your excursions, the better.
 You are in Freeport from 8am – 4pm and all of the activities will range in between those times, however, many of them will overlap, so be wise in picking what you really want to do on the island, if choosing from the offered cruise excursions.
-My travel partner and I chose to do parasailing and snorkeling, which were offered at the same location and were at times that were one behind the other (see pic that shows activities and pricing).
-Jumping into one of the pools or hot tubs is also the perfect way to kick off this trip or head straight to the bar.
+I chose to do parasailing and snorkeling, which were offered at the same location and were at times that were one behind the other (see pic that shows activities and pricing).
+Jumping into one of the pools or hotubs is also the perfect way to kick off this trip or head straight to the bar.

 HUGE TIP: Multiple guests that have taken this trip have said that one of the hot tubs are always down, as well as one of the pools and the kids swimming area has more often than not, been down.